Student Employment Handbook

 The recommended maximum number of hours that a student can work per week is provided on the Personnel Action Form.
 The funds are budgeted to ensure that the student can work through the entire employment period.
 Work hours should be scheduled so they will not conflict with academic responsibilities and no more than eight hours can be worked in one day.
 Students cannot work during the time they are scheduled to be in class.
 Working during scheduled class time, even as a one time exception, is not permitted.
 Students are paid for hours worked and no compensation will be given for sick time, vacation time, or lunch breaks

 All earnings are subject to federal and state income taxes and will be deducted in accordance to the Withholding Forms completed by the student.
 In addition, a student employee enrolled in less than six credits for the employment period will also be subject to deductions for the OBRA retirement plan and Medicare tax.
 Information on the OBRA plan is available from the Human Resources Office in Room D208c.
 Once a student ceases this employment, the OBRA funds can be withdrawn without penalty.

 Student and supervisors share the responsibility for submitting timesheets in accordance with the part time employee payroll schedule published by the Payroll Office.
-Generally, timesheets should be turned in to the Timekeeper every Wednesday, by the end of the day.
-Unfortunately, late timesheets cannot be processed until the next pay cycle.
+Generally, timesheets should be delivered to the Payroll Office by 10:30 am on Mondays.
+The Payroll Office is located on the Fall River campus, Room D208c.

 Payment to Student